Cold Weather Running Gear

 Many running jackets, shoes and tights come lined with reflective fabric, but for maximum safety you can always sport a reflective running vest.
 These lightweight vests (they’re usually mesh) reflect light directly back to the source, so motorists can get a better glimpse of you while you log miles.

 The secret to making a winter running regimen work is all in the layers.

 Start with your baselayers.
 Compression pieces offer minimal bulk for easy layering, but long-sleeve T-shirts and non-compression leggings can make for effective layering pieces too.
 Thermal baselayers use heat-seeking technology to help your body maintain critical warmth.

 Then, think about a second layer, including a long-sleeve T-shirt, hoodie and/or light running jacket.
 You can layer loose-fitting running pants over tights in extreme cold conditions.

 Running hats and headbands help maintain critical head warmth as you stride.
 Pair your headgear with a scarf or neck gaiter — keeping your neck and head warm during your run is critical.

-If your typical running route — a park or neighborhood street, for instance — are ice-covered, winter is a great time to find a new course.
+If your typical running routes are icy, winter is a great time to find a new course.
 If properly plowed, parking garages, business parks and parking lots can all make for a great alternative to a treadmill or indoor track.